The-R4V3N/react-dall.e-clone/README.md

 You have the option to generate 1 to 10 images or allow the application to provide surprising results.
 Additionally, you can upload your own image and utilize the app to create up to 10 diverse variations based on it.

+This images shows how it looks when images are generated.

 ![Generated Images](image.png)

+This shows how the site looks when no images are generated.

 ![Blank page with basic layout](image-2.png)

+This shows how the modal looks when you upload an image.

 ![Upload Modal](image-1.png)